Hyacinthoides non-scripta: Protection

 Hyacinthoides non-scripta is not protected under international law, such as CITES or the EU Habitats Directive.

 In the United Kingdom, H. non-scripta is a protected species under the Wildlife and Countryside Act 1981.
 Landowners are prohibited from removing common bluebells on their land for sale and it is a criminal offence to remove the bulbs of wild common bluebells.
 This legislation was strengthened in 1998 under Schedule 8 of the Act making any trade in wild common bluebell bulbs or seeds an offence, punishable by fines of up to £5,000 per bulb.
-The species is not protected in the Republic of Ireland.
+The species is not protected in the Isle of Man or the Republic of Ireland.

 In France, H. non-scripta is largely confined to the northern half of the country.
 It is not legally protected at the national level, but it is protected in many of the départements towards the edge of its range (Corrèze, Loiret, Gironde, Lot-et-Garonne, Dordogne, Cher, Eure-et-Loir, Indre-et-Loire and Loir-et-Cher).
 In Wallonia, H. non-scripta is protected under Annexe VII of the Loi sur la conservation de la nature.

 Uses

+Bluebells have had numerous uses over the centuries.
+There is little evidence of widespread medicinal use, but the bulbs contain muselage and inulin, a starchy substance which was used as a glue for bookbinding.
+The Elizabethans also used the starch from the bluebell bulb to stiffen the fabrics of ruffs and collars.

 Bluebells are widely planted as garden plants, either among trees or in herbaceous borders.
 They flower at the same time as hyacinths, Narcissus and some tulips.
-Their ability to reproduce vegetatively, using bulb offsets and seed, means that they can spread rapidly, and may need to be controlled as weeds.
+They produce seed and reproduce vegetatively using bulb offsets, so can spread rapidly, and may need to be controlled as weeds.

 In common with other members of their genus, bluebells - particularly their bulbs - are normally considered to be toxic.
 Bluebells synthesise a wide range of chemicals with potential medicinal properties: they contain at least 15 biologically active compounds that may provide them with protection against insects and animals.
 Certain extracts – water-soluble pyrrolidine alkaloids – are similar to compounds tested for use in combating HIV and cancer.
 The bulbs of bluebells are used in folk medicine as a remedy for leucorrhoea, and as a diuretic or styptic, while the sap can be used as an adhesive.